-The HTML topic page templates are used to define the layout and behavior of topic pages in all HTML-based output formats (HTML Help, WebHelp, Windows Exe eBooks and Visual Studio Help).
-Only ePub eBooks use a special internal template that cannot be edited.
+The HTML topic page templates are used to define the layout and behavior of topic pages in all HTML-based output formats (HTML Help, WebHelp, Windows eWriter eBooks and Visual Studio Help).
+Only ePUB eBooks use a special internal template that cannot be edited.

 By default there is just one template called Default which is assigned to new topics automatically.
 However, you can define as many different templates as you like.

-You can assign a different template to any topic in the tab behind the main editor window.
+You can assign a different template to any topic in the Topic Options tab on the left of the main editor window.
 Just select the template you want to use in the drop-down list in the HTML Page Template: field.

 See Editing HTML templates for details on how to edit templates.